OlegSliusar/toy-post/README.md

 ##Learning Project

-This is the second application for the
+This is modified second application for the
 [*Ruby on Rails Tutorial*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).